 The group was originally set up in partnership with Prostate Cancer UK and horticulture expert Duncan Coombs – a recently retired lecturer from Pershore College – is on hand to guide men with little or no experience of gardening and help experienced ‘green fingered’ men develop their skills.

 There is also time to speak to specialist nurses and doctors or to have complementary therapies.

 We noticed it is predominantly women who attend our support groups and so we decided to set up a group especially for men.
 There is always a nurse on hand in case anyone feels poorly or wants to talk about his illness.
 We find that this is a good introduction to the hospice and gives men the opportunity to share their problems, and perhaps prevent them from being alone.The ethos of the group is that sometimes in the midst of hospital appointments, health concerns and treatments, patients may need some space.

 Group members can be given support from other St Richard’s services if they think they will be helpful, including benefits advice, counselling, complementary therapies and time with specialist doctors and nurses.To join the Men’s Space group the person must have a confirmed serious, progressive illness; a South Worcestershire GP and be referred to St Richard’s Hospice.
 Anyone can refer to the group including patients themselves and hospice staff will liaise with the patient’s GP.
 For more information please contact the Gateway Team on 01905 763963.

 Our Women’s Space group is a mutual support group for women with secondary breast cancer.

+The Group is a closed group which meets for five sessions in total.
 All our groups offer a safe and supportive environment where people can share their thoughts and feelings in a confidential setting.
-The Group is a closed group which meets for eight sessions in total.

 For more information contact the Gateway Team on 01905 763963.